The Return to Freedom Team

 Ranch and Equine

-Paulin and his brother, Merced, have been the rock of maintaining the daily operations of the sanctuary for over 10 years.
-They make it look easy.
+Paulin joined the team with his brother Merced over 15 years ago and have made it look easy to maintain the daily operations of the sanctuary.
 They know the horses and pace themselves with confidence and good humor.